sous-chefs/yum-centos/README.md

   and `updates` repos are enabled on CentOS 7.
 For CentOS 8 and CentOS Stream 8, `base`, `extras` and `appstream` repos are enabled by default.

-_NOTE: If you are running an older CentOS release, i.e. 7.7 when 7.8 is the latest 7.x release, you may want to consider the `yum-centos::vault` recipe._
+**NOTE**: If you are running an older CentOS release, i.e. 7.7 when 7.8 is the latest 7.x release, you may want to consider the `yum-centos::vault` recipe.

 ```ruby
   yum_repository 'base' do